UChisom/full-python-EDA-project/README.md

 To create the slide deck from jupyter notebook, use the following code and ensure you have the `output-toggle.tpl` file in thesame directory as notebook file.

 Also make sure to have assigned a slide type to each sell you want to present such as **slide, sub-slide, fragment, notes** ,.etc.
 To do this follow:
-- Click `vVew` in the jupyter notebook toolbar
+- Click `View` in the jupyter notebook toolbar
 - Then `Cell Toolbar`
 - Next `Slideshow`
 - Assign the slide show type to each cell in your notebook and run the code below: